jarvisroad/x100ecmd/README.md

 Use the `write` command to write data to the specified channel.

-The data will not be reflected until the system is restarted.
-If you add the `-r` option, the system will be restarted after writing.
+The data will not be reflected until the radio is restarted.
+If you add the `-r` option, the radio will be restarted after writing.

 ```sh
 x100ecmd write 10 -f 433.225 -m NFM -n "GB3IW Repeater" -s "12k5" -r